Overweight and obesity in Minnesota adults:

 Overweight and obesity by age in Minnesota

-Obesity is highest among Minnesotans 45-64 years of age.
-Over 70% of adults in this age group are overweight or obese.
+Age and obesity are related for Minnesota adults.
+The youngest adults (18-24 years) are least likely to be obese or overweight.
+Obesity is highest among Minnesotans 45-64 years of age, with 70% of adults in this age group overweight or obese.

-In Minnesota, higher proportions of men are overweight and obese compared to women.
+In Minnesota, higher proportions of adult men are overweight or obese, compared to women.